 If you need more protection, you can file a 209A/258E Motion to Impound.

 If you are not asking the court for a 209A Restraining Order or a 258E Harassment Order, but you are going to court, you can file a Motion to Impound.
 In your motion, you can ask the court to keep your address and other information in your case safe.
+See Protecting Your Information in Probate and Family Court.

-If you need to use a completely different address to stay safe.
-You may be able to use the Address Confidentiality Program.
+If you need to use a completely different address to stay safe, you may be able to use the Address Confidentiality Program.

 The Address Confidentiality Program tells government agencies to keep your address secret.
 It sets up another mailing address for you.
 All of your mail should be sent to this address.
 You must use this address on any form that asks for your home, work, or school address.
 The Address Confidentiality Program staff will forward mail to your real address.
 This way nobody knows your real address except the Address Confidentiality Program and the Post Office.